pulp-platform/padrick/docs/config_file.rst

 Similar to *peripheral signals* or *static connection signals* you don't have to explicitly declare *mux groups*.
 The first usage of an identifier creates the new mux group.
-You can use any C-identifier like string as the mux group name.
+You can use any C-identifier-like string as the mux group name.

-You probably noticed, that our previous config example snippets did not specify the ``mux_groups`` key.
-The key is optional and has the default value [all].
+You probably noticed, that our previous config example snippets most of the time did not specify the ``mux_groups`` key.
+The key is optional and has the default value ``[all]``.
 I.e. by default, all ports and all pads are member of a mux group called ``all``.
-If you followed our explanation so far you should realize now, why by default, all ports can be connected to all pads with such a default value.
+If you followed our explanation so far you should realize now, why by default, all ports can be connected to all pads with this default value.

 Apart from ports and pad instances, mux_groups can also be applied to a complete port group.
 In that case the declared mux_group acts as a default for any port